Creative-Ataraxia/Creative-Journey/README.md

-## Design!
-Frontend!
-Backend!
-DB all by myself.
-Coding up all sorts of fun AI projects!
+## Coding up all sorts of fun AI projects!

 ## Projects